-Nestled within the ViBe Creative District and housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune and Roost Flowers.
+Nestled within the ViBe Creative District and housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune.
 The outdoor seating is draped in string lights and overlooks the garden.
 How’s that for knowing where your food came from?

 This James Beard-recognized, AAA Four-Diamond restaurant, is serving contemporary American Cuisine with a creative use of locally sourced, seasonal farm-fresh ingredients.
 The restaurant, which has been credited for launching the farm-to-table movement in Virginia Beach, offers a warm, elegant dining room with an open view into the kitchen, as well as a large, covered patio perfect for high-end dining outside, rain or shine.

 Located right off of the boardwalk, the outdoor seating here comes with a side of ocean views.
 Wash it down with a local beer from their large selection and one of their can’t-miss burgers.
 Try the Lager Heads Pale Ale, brewed especially for them by the local brewmasters at Smartmouth Brewing.

 Located at the Virginia Beach Oceanfront, Catch 31 is a prime location for outdoor eating.
 With views of Neptune Park, in addition to the unbeatable view of the Atlantic Ocean, this is one our favorite place to enjoy live music at Neptune Park, including national bands like The Wailers, Canaan Smith, and Vertical Horizon.
 Sit at the open-air fire pit and enjoy a farm-to-table menu highlighting the best of Coastal Virginia cuisine.